Home > Analyses > Utilities > Dominion Energy, Inc.

 Revenue by Segment

-The pie chart illustrates Dominion Energy, Inc.’s revenue distribution by segment for the fiscal year 2024, highlighting the company’s primary business areas and their relative contributions.
+This pie chart illustrates Dominion Energy’s revenue distribution by segment for the fiscal year 2025, highlighting the key business drivers and their relative scale.

 revenue by segment